Triangulated categories of mixed motives: Fibred derived categories

-Recall from definition \ref{df:tau-geometric} that the category $\Der_{c}(\A)$ of $\tau$-constructible premotives in $\Der(\A_S)$ is the thick triangulated subcategory generated by premotives of shape $\mab S X \{i\}$. \begin{cor} Consider the situation of \ref{num:compact_objects_derived}, and assume that $\A$ is compactly $\tau$-generated.
-For any premotive $\cM$ in $\Der(\A_S)$, the following conditions are equivalent: \begin{enumerate} \item[(i)] $\cM$ is compact. \item[(ii)] $\cM$ is $\tau$-geometric. \end{enumerate} Moreover, the functor \eqref{eq:derived_geometric_premotives} induces an equivalence of categories:
+Let us denote by $\Der_{c}(\A)$ the subcategory of $\Der(\A)$ made of $\tau$-constructible premotives in the sense of Definition \ref{df:tau-geometric}.
+Taking into account Proposition \ref{constructequivcompact}, the previous proposition admits the following corollary: \begin{cor} Consider the situation of \ref{num:compact_objects_derived}, and assume that $\A$ is finitely $\tau$-presented.
+For any premotive $\cM$ in $\Der(\A_S)$, the following conditions are equivalent: \begin{enumerate} \item[(i)] $\cM$ is compact. \item[(ii)] $\cM$ is $\tau$-constructible. \end{enumerate} Moreover, the functor \eqref{eq:derived_geometric_premotives} induces an equivalence of categories:

 \end{cor}

 \begin{ex} According to example \ref{ex:Zar&Nis=bounded}, we get the following examples: \begin{enumerate} \item Let $\Rc(\sm/S)=\Mab{}{\sm/S}{\A}$ for $\A=\sh {\nis} {\sm/S}$.
 We obtain a fully faithful functor